All applicants are automatically considered for Olin Business School fellowships; no separate application is required.

 Olin Business School Stipend/Fellowships

 Enrolled PhD students who are making satisfactory progress in the program are guaranteed financial support for five years.
 This includes full tuition remission plus a stipend for living expenses distributed over 12 months.
-The annual stipend for students entering the PhD Program in the fall of 2017 is $25,000.
-Stipend levels for fall 2018 will be announced prior to the application deadline.
+The annual stipend for students entering the PhD Program in the fall of 2023 is $40,000.
 All applicants are automatically considered for Olin Business School fellowships, no separate application is required.
 New applicants are encouraged to apply for other fellowships with generous stipends that are available to outstanding new students at Washington University, including the Ann W. and Spencer T. Olin-Chancellor's Fellowship Program for students representing a variety of diverse backgrounds.